-- Always recognize cancellations as churn at the end of the paid-up billing period — Churn will always happen at the end of the current paid-up subscription billing period, even if the subscription is canceled immediately in your billing system.
+- Always recognize cancellations as churn at the end of the service period (default) — ChartMogul recognizes churn at the end of the subscription’s current paid-up billing period, even if the subscription is canceled immediately in your billing system.
 This is often considered good practice for MRR reporting.
-One side effect (and a potential benefit) is that your MRR will usually appear to be higher with this setting.

-- Always recognize cancellations as churn at the time of cancellation — Churn will always happen in ChartMogul at the time the subscription is canceled/expired in your billing system.
-This gives you a more real-time view of your forward-looking MRR and is closer to the concept of Committed Monthly Recurring Revenue (CMRR).
+- Always recognize cancellations as churn at the time of cancellation — ChartMogul recognizes churn at the time the subscription is canceled or expires in your billing system.
+This option gives you a real-time view of your forward-looking MRR and is closer to the concept of Committed Monthly Recurring Revenue (CMRR).

-- Churn subscriptions at the time when the cancellation event is triggered/clicked, regardless if the subscription is set to cancel immediately or cancel/not renew at the end of the billing period — this option applies to data imported from Recurly only.
-For data from other data sources, cancellations will be recognized as churn at the time of cancellation.
+- Churn subscriptions at the time when the cancellation event is triggered/clicked, regardless if subscription is set to cancel immediately or cancel/not-renew at the end of the billing period — If you select this option and aren’t using Reculy, ChartMogul will recognize cancellations as churn at the time of cancellation.

-Due to limitations with these systems, ChartMogl recognizes cancellations at the end of the service period.
+Due to limitations with these systems, ChartMogul recognizes cancellations as churn at the end of the service period.

 For all data sources (except Stripe, Recurly, and Braintree) that have churn recognition set to Always recognize cancellations as churn at the end of the service period, churn in a given month may be different than what you expect.